alanlivio/predict360user/README.md

 #### Requirements

 The project requirements are in [requirements.txt](requirements.txt).
-It target tensorflow==2.8 so [so will need cuda>=11.2 and cuDNN==8.1](https://www.tensorflow.org/install/source#gpu).
-First check the avaliable cuda version for you GPU and follow one of the guides bellow based on [TensorFlow pip installation tutorial](https://www.tensorflow.org/install/pip).
+It targets tensorflow==2.8 so [you will need cuda>=11.2 and cuDNN==8.1](https://www.tensorflow.org/install/source#gpu).
+First, check the available Cuda version for your GPU and follow one of the guides below based on [TensorFlow pip installation tutorial](https://www.tensorflow.org/install/pip).

-For GPUs with cuda 11.2, you can:
+For GPUs with Cuda 11.2, you can:
 ```bash
 conda create -n p3u python==3.9 -c conda-forge
 conda activate p3u